-The AVC is an IGBT-based series CPD which is used to protect sensitive loads from the most common PQ disturbances in the utility grid.
+The AVC is an IGBT -based series CPD which is used to protect sensitive loads from the most common PQ disturbances in the utility grid.
 AVC can effectively mitigate voltage sags down to 70% and also voltage imbalance for critical loads with a very fast response to meet most PQ standard requirements, such as .
 The AVC structure is based on a direct AC/AC converter to supply the required compensation power from the grid, an LC low-pass filter with damping resistor (R), an injection transformer, and a bypass switch as shown in Fig.

 1. This topology allows AVC to provide long-duration compensation without using any DC-link, significantly reducing the device cost .
-From the figure, the terminal voltage of the converter, $v_c(t)$, can be defined as [16]
+From the figure, the terminal voltage of the converter, $v_C\left(t\right)$, can be defined as where, t_1 and t_2 are the sampling period time intervals between 0 to